The Oorala Aboriginal Centre

 The name "Oorala", from a local Aboriginal word meaning "a camp" or "a place where people come together", was chosen by Aboriginal students enrolled at UNE when the Centre opened.
 It reflects the historical significance of the site and its connection with the local Aboriginal community, and also highlights the Centre's significance as a place that draws together Aboriginal students from all regions of Australia.

 All Aboriginal and Torres Strait Islander students are welcome at Oorala and can access the student resource area, a study facility where there are computers, internet, printers, lounge and kitchen.
 This area provides students with a quiet environment to focus on coursework, assessment tasks and exam preparation.
-Rooms are also available for students to meet with their tutors and other students.
+Rooms are also available for meeting with tutors.
+We encourage students to use this facility.